Dietary advice for avoiding lactose

 Diagnosis

 The test results are not perfect.
 Some people have a positive breath test but no symptoms.
-Some people have a negative breath test but still have symptoms.
+Some people have a negative test but still have symptoms.
 Sometimes a lactose free trial is better.

 Lactose free trial